brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 ---
 type: post
-title: You should self-host
+title: You can self-host
 publishDate: 2023-01-13
-description: Here's an easy way you can self-host your own application
+description: Here's an easy way to self-host your own application
 resources:
   - src: stay_at_home_server.jpg
     params: